 Here's a can't-miss tip for beautifying your yard: make sure you're providing something of interest in each of the four seasons.
 Do-it-yourself landscaping for 4-season interest begins with a well-researched plant-selection plan.
 The goal is to have flowering trees and/or shrubs throughout spring and summer, fall foliage in autumn and good structure in winter.
 This article describes how to achieve that goal.

 04 of 10

 Perennial flowers are wonderful for your planting beds, but they bloom for only so long.
 You may have perennials blooming in your bed in May, then nothing until July.
 Incorporating annuals into a do-it-yourself landscaping plan will "plug the gaps," giving you continuous color in the yard.
-Use my picture gallery to find ideas for your color schemes.
-The gallery is preceded by an introduction to employing color in landscape design.Continue to 5 of 10 below.
+Try using picture galleries to find ideas for your color schemes in landscape design.Continue to 5 of 10 below.

 05 of 10

 Don't restrict your do-it-yourself landscaping to plants.
 Include hardscape features, too.
 Like evergreens, they provide structure in winter and much more than that.
 Walls and fences make an essential design statement, as they frame your property.
 When I’m driving around the countryside, I’m constantly struck by how much more “finished” the properties with fences look.
 Decks and arbors are other important hardscape features.
 Patios and decks provide transitions from indoors to outdoors.

 06 of 10